torvista/Zen_Cart-Google_reCAPTCHA/README.md

 Post problems in the relevant thread on the Zen Cart Forums - http://www.zen-cart.com/showthread.php?198357-Support-Thread-for-Google-reCAPTCHA

 ## Version History
-3.5 Apr 2021 (torvista) – Updated with Google reCAPTCHA library 1.24
+3.6 May 2021 torvista - added template examples, sticky form fields, fix for reCaptcha not displaying when split login in use 3.5 Apr 2021 torvista – Updated with Google reCAPTCHA library 1.24

 Custom code for Zen Cart removed from Google reCAPTCHA Library so it is a pure drop-in library.